RaysaRivera/Honors_proj1/Lesson/BufferOverread_lesson.md

 These lines will always prevent a buffer overread from a function expecting a null terminator at the end of a c-string.

 In 2014, a vulnerability in the popular cryptography library OpenSSL was discovered to be in 17% of secure web servers across the internet, and was introduced two years prior, meaning that millions of servers were vulnerable to buffer overreads which could lead to insecure cryptography or data.
 Named for the "heartbeat" property of TLS, Heartbleed took advantage of client-decided bounds checking to read data beyond the buffer given to the server.
-In a heartbeat, a client checks to see if a server is still ready to respond after a portion of time where no communication has occured.
-A client sends a message with the message size to the site, to which the server would read the meassage to the message size, and send back the same message to ensure readiness to respond a different message.
+In a heartbeat, a client checks to see if a server is still ready to respond after a portion of time where no communication has occurred.
+A client sends a message with the message size to the site, to which the server would read the message to the message size, and send back the same message to ensure readiness to respond a different message.
 If the client sent a message size larger than the message it sent, the server would send contiguous data found after the message back to the client, allowing for the client to read server data otherwise hidden.

 Following the discovery of the bug and the amount of systems at risk, a patch was released in April of 2014, though large amounts of sites are still vulnerable to a Heartbleed attack due to improper patching of systems.